gregparkes/mnist-drawer/README.md

 # MNIST-drawer

 Draw handwritten digits yourself and classify them in *real-time* on the MNIST dataset.
-We provide a Graphical User Interface (GUI) and a pre-trained neural network model to do the heavy lifting for you.
+We provide a Graphical User Interface (GUI) and a pre-trained neural network model (written in PyTorch) to do the heavy lifting for you.

 ![Image not found](resources/gui2.png)